 The RMO was officially organized in 1988 with 10 members and one mandolin student.
 It emerged as a unique performing ensemble that is today one of the largest folk orchestras in Canada.

 Featuring Scottish Country dance groups in Regina, Saskatoon and Yorkton.

-Held annually on the Sunday of the May long weekend.
+Held annually on the May long weekend in Regina.

 Including links to most Saskatchewan pipe bands, an interesting online archive, and information about the annual summer school "Sound Advice."

-The SHSR has been part of tghe Regina scene since 1896, originally as The Sons of Scotland.
+The SHSR has been part of the Regina scene since 1896, originally as The Sons of Scotland.
 The first Burns Dinner in Regina was likely 1896.
-The SHSR runs an annual Burns Dinner each January.